danrave1234/WildCats-Radio/frontend/README.md

 npm run dev
 ```

-This will use the variables from `.env.development`, which are configured for local development.
+This will use the variables from the `.env` file.

 ## Production Build